nexodus-io/nexodus/docs/development/design/watch-api.md

 ```

-To simplify working against the event based *watch* operations we have implemented a Kubernetes style Informer API.
+To simplify working against the event-based *watch* operations we have implemented a Kubernetes-style Informer API.

-A Informer in essence is a local cached copy of the resources that clients are interested in.
+An Informer, in essence, is a local cached copy of the resources that clients are interested in.
 The local cache will be refreshed via the watch operation.
-But the use of the watch API is occurring asynchronously and hidden from the clients.
+But the use of the watch API occurs asynchronously and is hidden from the clients.

 To use the Informer API